Transverse myelitis: Causes

-When it appears as a comorbid condition with neuromyelitis optica (NMO), it is considered to be caused by NMO-IgG autoimmunity, and when it appears in multiple sclerosis (MS) cases, it's misdiagnosed as multiple sclerosis (MS) or seen as a type of MS. But NMO is a different condition.
+When it appears as a comorbid condition with neuromyelitis optica (NMO), it is considered to be caused by NMO-IgG autoimmunity, and when it appears in multiple sclerosis (MS) cases, it's often misdiagnosed as multiple sclerosis (MS) or seen as a type of MS. But NMO is a different condition.

 Other causes of TM include infections, immune system disorders, and demyelinating diseases.
 Viral infections known to be associated with TM include HIV, herpes simplex, herpes zoster, cytomegalovirus, and Epstein-Barr.
 Flavivirus infections such as Zika virus and West Nile virus have also been associated.
 Viral association of transverse myelitis could result from the infection itself or from the response to it.
 Bacterial causes associated with TM include Mycoplasma pneumoniae, Bartonella henselae, and the types of Borrelia that cause Lyme disease.
 Lyme disease gives rise to neuroborreliosis which is seen in a small percentage (4 to 5 per cent) of acute transverse myelitis cases.
 The diarrhea-causing bacteria Campylobacter jejuni is also a reported cause of transverse myelitis.

 Other associated causes include the helminth infection schistosomiasis, spinal cord injuries, vascular disorders that impede the blood flow through vessels of the spinal cord, and paraneoplastic syndrome.
 Another exceptionally rare cause is heroin associated transverse myelitis.